1. Read: a lot, and as widely as you can.

 - Read Ian Irvine’s superb analysis of the book game, The Truth About Publishing.

-- Subscribe to Google Alerts to keep a track of where your books and stories are being talked about, and perhaps try to join in the discussion.
+- Subscribe to Google Alerts or something similar (Talkwalker is excellent) to keep a track of where your books and stories are being talked about, and perhaps try to join in the discussion.

-- Social networks like MySpace, a blog and a website are very handy ways of fostering a community around your writing, and interacting with readers and other writers.
+- Social networks like Facebook, Instagram, a blog and a website are very handy ways of fostering a community around your writing, and interacting with readers and other writers.
+At the very least, a website where readers and journalists can find information about you and your work is a real asset.